Reines5/YoutubeVideoAndMusicDownloader/README.md

 ## ▶️ How to Run the Project

-After activating the virtual environment and installing "yt-dlp", run:
+After activating the virtual environment and installing `yt-dlp`, run:
 ```
 python main.py
 ```
 The program will ask you for the YouTube URL and the desired format:

--mp4 → Downloads video
+-`mp4` → Downloads video
--m4a → Downloads audio
+-`m4a` → Downloads audio
--mp3 → Downloads and converts audio to .mp3 (FFmpeg required)
+-`mp3` → Downloads and converts audio to .mp3 (FFmpeg required)

 💡 If you plan to download mp3, make sure you have FFmpeg installed and added to your system PATH: